Exelon Corporation (EXC) recently have taken one step ahead with the beta value of 0.44

 Exelon Corporation (EXC) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Utilities – Diversified industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Utilities – Diversified Industry.
 Exelon Corporation’s current insider ownership accounts for 0.20%, in contrast to 81.50% institutional ownership.
 According to the most recent insider trade that took place on May 27, this organization’s President & CEO of PECO sold 16,000 shares at the rate of 44.99, making the entire transaction reach 719,840 in total value, affecting insider ownership by 40,382.
 Preceding that transaction, on Mar 18, Company’s CEO of BGE sold 12,239 for 42.88, making the whole transaction’s value amount to 524,808.
 This particular insider is now the holder of 635 in total.

 Exelon Corporation (EXC) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 3/30/2021 suggests?
-It has posted -$0.06 earnings per share (EPS) not meeting the forecaster’s viewpoint (set at $0.36) by -$0.42.
+In the latest quarterly report released, which was put into the public domain on 3/30/2021, the organization reported -$0.06 earnings per share (EPS) for the three months, lower than the consensus estimate (set at $0.36) by -$0.42.
 This company achieved a net margin of +5.86 while generating a return on equity of 6.06.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.06 per share during the current fiscal year.

 Exelon Corporation (NASDAQ: EXC) Trading Performance Indicators